AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 [!UICONTROL Credit Card Fields] provide a simple and secure checkout for credit card or debit card payment methods.
 When a shopper checks out using credit card fields, they enter their name, billing address, and credit or debit card information, to place their order.
 Their customer information is securely used during the purchase session to seamlessly guide them through the checkout flow.

+Enable [credit card vaulting](#vaulting) for your stores to allow shoppers to vault (save) their credit card information for a fast checkout later.

 You can configure [!UICONTROL Credit Card Fields] in the store configuration or the Payment Services Home.
 See [Settings](settings.md#credit-card-fields) for more information.

 ## [!DNL PayPal Smart Buttons]